nucleartide/errors/Readme.md

 # ...> {:error, %Errors.WrappedError{...}}
 ```

-We can print this new `Errors.WrappedError` to understand exactly what went wrong:
+We can print this new `Errors.WrappedError` to retrieve our annotated messages:

 ```
 iex> IO.puts(err)